 While the area is healing, your dentist may recommend these steps to help ease discomfort:

 - Rinse your mouth with warm salt water.

-- Take over-the-counter pain relievers, such as acetaminophen (Tylenol, others) and ibuprofen (Advil, Motrin IB, others), as needed.
+- Take nonprescription pain relievers, such as acetaminophen (Tylenol, others) and ibuprofen (Advil, Motrin IB, others), as needed.

 Preparing for your appointment

 You're likely to start by seeing your dentist.